pytorch/ignite/examples/fast_neural_style/README.md

 It uses pytorch-ignite to implement an algorithm for artistic style transfer as described in [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155).

-This repo gives examples on how to create a Progress Bar with `pytorch-ignite`.

 ### Requirements

 The code can be executed using both `Python 2.7` and `Python 3.5`.